 Settings can be configured such that the add-on connects as soon as you open the Firefox browser.
 A neat CyberSec feature will block suspicious websites to prevent malware and other threats from infecting your device.

 NordVPN is a popular option for those looking to stream.
-The VPN service pegs some fast speeds and can unblock sites like US Netflix, Amazon Prime, and BBC iPlayer, HBO, and Hulu.
+The VPN service pegs some fast speeds and works with sites like US Netflix, Amazon Prime, and BBC iPlayer, HBO, and Hulu.

 A strict no-logs policy makes this provider ideal for the privacy-conscious user.
 Within the main VPN client, DNS leak protection and a built-in kill switch ensure that your IP is never leaked.
 Security is provided by military-grade 256-bit encryption.

 The basic NordVPN package enables you to connect six devices simultaneously.
 If you tend you switch between Firefox and Chrome, you’re in luck, as there’s a Chrome extension available too.
 Note that the Firefox extension for Android has not been fully tested and users might experience glitches.

 VPN apps are available for Windows, MacOS, iOS, Linux, and Android.